 Both VALBONA and THETH have guesthouses that can be booked through booking.com or other accommodation booking platforms.
 I always check reviews and prefer booking homestays.
-Hosts of which always prove to be very hospitable, often include free breakfast and home-made dinner at a reasonable rate, Moreover, they are willing to help with any logistics-related queries.
+Hosts of which always prove to be very hospitable, often including free breakfast and homemade dinner at a reasonable rate, Moreover, they are willing to help with any logistics-related queries.

 When booking accommodation in VALBONA, check the map and try staying closer to Rrogam side if you are planning to walk to the trailhead from the guesthouse.
 Although you can easily book a drop-off with your accommodation.
 Valbona village, differently from Theth, is very spread out along the long riverbed of the Valbone Valley.
 It also has fewer guesthouses to choose from.

 For THETH, after finishing the hike, we had to walk an extra 30min to our accommodation which was close to the Theth church.
 I have picked this location simply because of the convenience to take some images of the beautiful church at sunset.
 However, you can find guesthouses that are just outside Valbona-Theth trailhead.

 Do I need to carry my heavy-duty luggage with me when going to the mountains?